ibm-cloud-docs/openwhisk/services.md

 ## Binding a service to an action or package
 {: #services_bind}

-Bind any {{site.data.keyword.Bluemix_notm}} service to any action.
+Bind any {{site.data.keyword.cloud_notm}} service to any action.
 When a service is bound, a new parameter is created on your existing action that contains the service instance credentials.

 **Note**: You cannot bind multiple instances of the same service to an action or package.
 You can only bind one instance of a service.